vunguyen88/openshift-rehost-client-svc/README.md

 This repository contains a simple React application utilized Vite configured to run inside a Docker container on port 3000.

-The repository is a replacement for previous todo-client app using React for production ready purpose.
+The repository is a replacement for previous todo-client app using React for production ready purpose and rehost from EKS to onprem Openshift.

-The deployment service using both ClusterIP for internal traffic and NodePort for dev purpose.
+The deployment service using LoadBalancer for dev purpose.

 ## Prerequisites